Official websites use .gov A .gov website belongs to an official government organization in the United States.

 Level 1 appeals in a Medicare Advantage Plan are called “Health Plan Reconsiderations.”
 If you disagree with the initial decision from your plan, you or your representative can ask for a reconsideration.
 Follow the directions in the plan's initial denial notice and plan materials to start your appeal.
 If your appeal is for a service you haven’t gotten yet, your doctor can ask for a reconsideration on your behalf (and must notify you about it).

-You, your representative, or your doctor or healthcare provider must file an appeal within 60 days of getting the plan’s initial denial notice.
+You, your representative, or your doctor or healthcare provider must file an appeal within 65 days from the date on the initial denial notice sent by your plan.
 If you miss the deadline, you must give a reason for filing late.

 If you think your health could be seriously harmed by waiting the standard 30 days for a decision, ask your plan for a fast or "expedited" appeal.
 The plan must give you its decision within 72 hours if it determines, or your doctor tells your plan, that waiting for a standard decision may seriously jeopardize your life, health, or ability to regain maximum function.